Dollar Tree (NASDAQ:DLTR) Issues FY 2022 Earnings Guidance

 Dollar Tree (NASDAQ:DLTR – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $7.80-$8.20 for the period, compared to the consensus EPS estimate of $7.97.
 The company issued revenue guidance of $27.76 billion-$28.14 billion, compared to the consensus revenue estimate of $27.95 billion.Dollar Tree also updated its Q2 2022 guidance to $1.45-$1.55 EPS.

 Dollar Tree (NASDAQ:DLTR – Get Rating) last released its quarterly earnings data on Thursday, May 26th.
-The company reported $2.37 earnings per share for the quarter, beating the consensus estimate of $2.00 by $0.37.
+The company reported $2.37 EPS for the quarter, topping the consensus estimate of $2.00 by $0.37.
+The company had revenue of $6.90 billion during the quarter, compared to the consensus estimate of $6.77 billion.
 Dollar Tree had a return on equity of 19.71% and a net margin of 5.57%.
-The firm had revenue of $6.90 billion during the quarter, compared to the consensus estimate of $6.77 billion.
-During the same period last year, the business posted $1.60 EPS.
-Dollar Tree’s quarterly revenue was up 6.5% on a year-over-year basis.
-Research analysts anticipate that Dollar Tree will post 8.14 EPS for the current year.
+Dollar Tree’s revenue for the quarter was up 6.5% on a year-over-year basis.
+During the same period last year, the company earned $1.60 EPS.
+As a group, research analysts predict that Dollar Tree will post 8.15 earnings per share for the current fiscal year.

-In related news, Director Daniel J. Heinrich acquired 425 shares of Dollar Tree stock in a transaction on Monday, March 28th.
-The shares were bought at an average price of $156.09 per share, for a total transaction of $66,338.25.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, insider David A. Jacobs sold 542 shares of the business’s stock in a transaction dated Thursday, April 7th.
-The stock was sold at an average price of $157.94, for a total value of $85,603.48.
-Following the transaction, the insider now owns 17,085 shares in the company, valued at approximately $2,698,404.90.
+In other Dollar Tree news, Director Daniel J. Heinrich acquired 425 shares of the business’s stock in a transaction on Monday, March 28th.
+The shares were bought at an average price of $156.09 per share, with a total value of $66,338.25.
+The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, insider David A. Jacobs sold 542 shares of the company’s stock in a transaction on Thursday, April 7th.
+The shares were sold at an average price of $157.94, for a total value of $85,603.48.
+Following the completion of the transaction, the insider now directly owns 17,085 shares in the company, valued at approximately $2,698,404.90.
 The disclosure for this sale can be found here.
-5.80% of the stock is currently owned by company insiders.
+Insiders own 5.80% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of the business.
-Mantle Ridge LP lifted its stake in shares of Dollar Tree by 11,365,431.0% during the first quarter.
-Mantle Ridge LP now owns 11,365,531 shares of the company’s stock worth $1,820,190,000 after purchasing an additional 11,365,431 shares in the last quarter.
-Capital International Investors increased its position in shares of Dollar Tree by 18.2% during the first quarter.
-Capital International Investors now owns 3,562,857 shares of the company’s stock worth $570,592,000 after acquiring an additional 548,597 shares during the last quarter.
-Invesco Ltd. increased its position in shares of Dollar Tree by 69.3% during the first quarter.
-Invesco Ltd. now owns 1,825,658 shares of the company’s stock worth $292,377,000 after acquiring an additional 747,162 shares during the last quarter.
-Capital Research Global Investors increased its position in shares of Dollar Tree by 14.8% during the first quarter.
-Capital Research Global Investors now owns 1,213,306 shares of the company’s stock worth $194,311,000 after acquiring an additional 156,187 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. increased its position in shares of Dollar Tree by 3.2% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 1,150,747 shares of the company’s stock worth $184,293,000 after acquiring an additional 35,507 shares during the last quarter.
-Institutional investors own 98.54% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of DLTR.
+Mantle Ridge LP boosted its holdings in Dollar Tree by 11,365,431.0% in the first quarter.
+Mantle Ridge LP now owns 11,365,531 shares of the company’s stock worth $1,820,190,000 after acquiring an additional 11,365,431 shares in the last quarter.
+Invesco Ltd. raised its position in Dollar Tree by 69.3% during the first quarter.
+Invesco Ltd. now owns 1,825,658 shares of the company’s stock valued at $292,377,000 after acquiring an additional 747,162 shares in the last quarter.
+Capital International Investors raised its position in Dollar Tree by 18.2% during the first quarter.
+Capital International Investors now owns 3,562,857 shares of the company’s stock valued at $570,592,000 after acquiring an additional 548,597 shares in the last quarter.
+Renaissance Technologies LLC increased its position in shares of Dollar Tree by 222.3% in the first quarter.
+Renaissance Technologies LLC now owns 358,103 shares of the company’s stock valued at $57,350,000 after buying an additional 247,000 shares in the last quarter.
+Finally, Capital Research Global Investors increased its position in shares of Dollar Tree by 14.8% during the first quarter.
+Capital Research Global Investors now owns 1,213,306 shares of the company’s stock worth $194,311,000 after purchasing an additional 156,187 shares in the last quarter.
+98.54% of the stock is owned by institutional investors and hedge funds.

 Dollar Tree Company Profile (Get Rating)